 Causation is also important, and ties in with this issue of fault.
 If the injuries would have occurred no matter what, the doctor cannot be held responsible for the injuries.
 For instance, some situations are unfortunate, and medical science is unable to do anything to prevent death or injury.
 In these situations, no matter what the doctor does, the child dies anyway.
 Even if the doctor did commit some error, if the child would have died or suffered harm even without the error, the doctor may not be held responsible in the courts for that error.

-Birth Injury Attorneys in Baltimore
+Our Maryland Birth Injury Attorneys Can Help

 The experienced injury attorneys of Bennett and Heyman, P.A., understand the tragedy that new parents face when delivery goes wrong, because we have been helping clients through some of the most tragic injuries for decades.
 If you need help with your child’s birth injuries, contact us today.